Codes & Standards - Subscribe

 This is the first edition of CSA N288.8, Establishing and implementing action levels for releases to the environment from nuclear facilities.

-The purpose of this Standard is to provide requirements and guidance to develop and implement action levels for releases from a final discharge point at Class 1 nuclear facilities and uranium mines and mills.
+The purpose of this Standard is to provide requirements and guidance to develop and implement action levels for releases from a final discharge point at nuclear facilities.
 Compliance with this Standard will allow facilities to manage effluents in accordance with regulatory requirements.

 The CSA N-Series Standards provide an interlinked set of requirements for the management of nuclear facilities and activities.
 The CSA N286 Standard provides overall direction to management to develop and implement sound management practices and controls while the other CSA nuclear Standards provide specific technical requirements and guidance that support the management system.
 This Standard works in harmony with CSA N286 and does not duplicate the generic requirements of CSA N286; however, it can provide more specific direction for meeting those requirements.